Library banner

 [1938] The History of Bacteriology by William Bulloch

-[1941] Adventures with a microscope by Richard Headstrom
+[1941] Adventures with a Microscope by Richard Headstrom

 [1941] Sea of Cortez by John Steinbeck and Edward Ricketts